 The final verdict on Virgin Atlantic A350-1000 economy class

-With the descent into London well underway now, I was feeling mixed emotions about this flight.
+With the descent into London well underway now, I was feeling mixed emotions about my experience on VS138.
 On one hand, the new A350 is absolutely incredible.
 It’s a very high-tech and extremely comfortable aircraft to fly.
 On the other hand, meal services were abysmal and not very memorable at all.
 I guess it’s a good thing that I took pictures of the food, because otherwise it would’ve been erased from my memory for good.
 I’m sure of it.

 I should note that the cabin crew on this flight were on top of their game and helped to make up for the lackluster dining experience.
 They were fast, friendly, and very attentive throughout the entire flight.
 My only hope is that it wasn’t because of the relatively empty load this evening.
 They definitely had it easy, so anything less than “good” would’ve been unacceptable in my opinion.